timocafe/strassen/README.md

 can be overrided.

-In this tiny note, I explore the possibility of a Jetson TX2 device, and the faculty to run all units simultaneously (CPU/GPU) on a well know example of HPC: the floating point matrix multiplication single precision: SGEMM, which is the keystone of the Deep Learning.
+In this tiny note, I explore the possibility of a Jetson TX2 device, and the faculty to run all units simultaneously (CPU/GPU) on a well know example of HPC: the floating point matrix multiplication single precision: SGEMM, which is the keystone of The Deep Learning.

 # A SGEMM needs a SGEMM ...